crowdfavorite/wp-social/README.txt

 == Upgrade Notice ==

-= 2.8 =
-This version will fix issues related to aggregating tweets with search.

-= 2.7 =
-Make sure to upgrade ASAP.
-This release includes a pointer to the new Social proxy URL (the old URL will stop working on Jan 15th).

-= 2.6.1 =
+= 2.9 =

-This version fixes several bugs and may help with HostGator's weird server "security" settings.
-See the Changelog for details.
+This release adds a GUI option to enable/disable post types for social broadcasting, adds support for the new Facebook Pages threaded comments.

+Also included are bugfixes, expanded language support, and other minor improvements.
+See the changelog for more detail.

 == Changelog ==

 = 2.9 =
 * Support for threaded comment replies for Facebook pages
+* Added Option to enable/disable social broadcasting for specific post types
 * Added German and Norwegian Bokmål language support
 * Now using HTTPS for Facebook and Twitter links and avatars
-* Fix Conflict with add-local-avatar plugin
+* Worked around bug in add-local-avatar plugin
-* Default 'social_approve_likes_and_retweets' to false (previously true)
+* Disable auto approval of likes and retweets (See FAQ)
 * Added Option to enable/disable social broadcasting for specific post types
 * Fix Issue with high byte charaters causing duplication of aggregated comments